The Amazing Spider-Man | 2012

 A bit of a speedy reboot, but Andrew Garfield slips perfectly into the Spidy lycra, though his stuttering shyness disturbingly evokes a young Norman Bates.
 Maybe a timely spider bite could have spared us all that nastiness in the shower.

 Aunt May (Sally Field) and Uncle Ben (Martin Sheen) have moved from Queens to the Windsor Terrace neighbourhood near Prospect Park in Brooklyn, where they live at 36 Fuller Place, just to the north of Prospect Avenue.

 We’re soon off to the sunny west with Peter Parker’s ‘Midtown Science High School’, which is a conflation of two schools, both in California.
-The exterior is Taft High School, 5461 Winnetka Avenue, Woodland Hills in the San Fernando Valley north of Los Angeles – previously seen as ‘Gregory Heights Middle School’ in Crazy Stupid Love.
+The exterior is Taft High School, 5461 Winnetka Avenue, Woodland Hills in the San Fernando Valley north of Los Angeles – previously seen as 'West Dale High' in The Brady Bunch Movie and as ‘Gregory Heights Middle School’ in Crazy Stupid Love.

 Most of the school classrooms were built in the Sony Studio in Culver City, Los Angeles, but the gym where newly-empowered Parker gets to humiliate macho bully Flash is that of St John Bosco High School, 13640 South Bellflower Boulevard, Bellflower, way southeast of LA.

 The hi-tech lab where Dr Curt Connors (Rhys Ifans) strives to create a world without human weakness was also built in Culver City studio, and the 108-story ‘Oscorp Building’, into which Parker insinuates himself to meet Dr Connors is, of course, rendered digitally, but the entrance and the lobby are the Hearst Tower, 300 West 57th Street at 8th Avenue, just to the south of Columbus Circle in New York.